 COVID-19 Hospital (Inpatient) Vaccination Orders

 Alberta Health Services (AHS) and Covenant Health support COVID-19 immunization of eligible acute care patients who wish to be immunized while in hospital as part of Alberta's COVID-19 immunization program.
-All acute care in-patients should be considered for immunization during their hospital stay (first or second doses).
+All acute care in-patients should be considered for immunization during their hospital stay (first or booster doses).

 Inpatient COVID-19 vaccines are administered by Acute Care Immunization teams or AHS Public Health teams, depending upon Zone and site.